-This work builds upon four different theoretical approaches: i. the Sraffian supermultiplier model (e.g. Serrano 1995, Freitas and Serrano 2015); ii. the Schumpeterian framework of evolutionary economics that emphasises the entrepreneurial role of the State (e.g. Mazzucato 2013, 2016, 2017); iii. the 'stock-flow consistent' approach to macroeconomic modelling (e.g. Godley and Lavoie 2007); iv. recent developments in ecological economics literature aiming at cross-breeding post-Keynesian theories and models with more traditional 'green' topics.
-In this sense, our work shows a resemblance to the contributions by Fontana and Sawyer (2016), Dafermos et al. (2017, 2018), and other advocates of the so-called 'post-Keynesian ecological macroeconomics'.
+This work builds upon four different traditions or schools of thought in economics: i. the Sraffian supermultiplier approach (e.g. Serrano 1995, Freitas and Serrano 2015); ii. the Schumpeterian framework of evolutionary economics that emphasises the entrepreneurial role of the State (e.g. Mazzucato 2013, 2016, 2017); iii. the so-called 'stock-flow consistent' approach to macroeconomic modelling (e.g. Godley and Lavoie 2007); iv. recent developments in ecological economics literature aiming at cross-breeding post-Keynesian theories and models with more traditional 'green' topics.
+In this sense, our work shows a resemblance to the contributions by Fontana and Sawyer (2016), Dafermos et al. (2017, 2018) and other advocates of the post-Keynesian ecological macroeconomics.
 Our main purpose is to develop a simple analytical tool that can help address the following questions: what is the impact of different types of fiscal policy on innovation and total green spending?
-What is the impact of the latter on economic growth, climate change and the depletion rate of material and (non-renewable) energy reserves?
-What is the impact of climate change and natural capital depletion on fiscal policy effectiveness?
-Finally, what is the indirect impact of innovation and ecological feedbacks on the stock market?
+What is the impact of the latter on economic growth and the depletion rate of material and (non-renewable) energy reserves?
+What is the impact of feedback mechanisms between these rates on fiscal policy effectiveness?
+Finally, what is the (indirect) impact of material and energy reserves' depletion on the stock market?

 To address the research questions above, the paper is organised as follows.
 Section 2 provides a short review of the literature this paper is inspired to.
-This review enables us to identify the literature gap that our contribution aims to bridge, namely, the combined effect arising from the interaction between fiscal (and industrial) policies, private innovation and the ecosystem.
+This review enables us to identify the literature gap that our contribution aims to bridge, namely, the interaction between fiscal (and industrial) policies, private innovation and the ecosystem.
 Section 3 is methodological and theoretical.
-We highlight assumptions, key features and possible drawbacks of the model.
+We highlight key features, assumptions and possible drawbacks of the model.
 In section 4 our preliminary findings are presented and discussed.
 More precisely, sub-section 4.1 performs standard economic shocks to shed light on the macroeconomic dynamics of the model without ecological constraints or feedbacks.
-Section 4.2, in contrast, shows how findings differ from the baseline scenario when the progressive depletion of material and energy reserves, climate change and their impact on narrowly-defined macroeconomic variables are considered.
-In section 5 we sum up our main results and we discuss possible limitations and future directions of development of our work.
+Section 4.2, in contrast, shows how findings differ from the baseline scenario when the progressive depletion of material and energy reserves and its impact on narrowly-defined macroeconomic variables are considered.
+In section 5 we sum up our main results and we stress possible limitations and future directions of development of our work.